1 / 19

 Overview

-A clump-forming perennial reaching 12–18 inches (30–45 cm) tall with a similar or slightly wider spread of 18–24 inches (45–60 cm).
-Leaves are rounded, 2–5 inches (5–13 cm) across, with 9–11 shallow, toothed lobes and a soft, pleated texture covered in fine hairs that cause water droplets to bead and collect on the surface.
-Foliage is pale to mid-green, emerging in spring and remaining through summer.
-In late spring to early summer, branching stems bear loose clusters of tiny chartreuse-yellow flowers each approximately 3 mm across, forming airy sprays above the foliage.
-Flowers lack petals; the yellow-green color comes from the sepals.
-Plants spread modestly by short rhizomes and self-seed freely; seedlings can become weedy in moist, fertile soils.
-Foliage may scorch in hot, dry summers and often looks ragged by late summer in zones 7–9, warranting cutting back to regenerate fresh leaves.
-Hardy in zones 3–8.
+Alchemilla mollis is a clump-forming herbaceous perennial reaching 12–18 inches (30–45 cm) tall with a spread of 18–24 inches (45–60 cm).
+Leaves are rounded, 2–5 inches (5–13 cm) across, with 9–11 shallow toothed lobes and a soft, pleated texture.
+Short hairs cover the leaf surface and cause rain and dew to bead into spherical droplets on the upper surface, a trait shared across the genus and used historically in alchemy, which gave rise to the genus name.
+Leaves emerge in spring and are carried through summer; foliage dies back naturally to the ground in late fall.
+In late spring to early summer, branching stems bear loose clusters of small chartreuse-yellow flowers, each roughly 3 mm (0.12 inch) across, in airy sprays above the foliage; the color comes from four yellow-green sepals, and petals are absent.
+Plants spread modestly by short rhizomes and self-seed freely in moist, fertile soils, producing volunteer seedlings that may colonize adjacent beds and paths.
+Hardy in USDA zones 3–8.
+Limitation: foliage scorches and browns in hot, dry summers above 85°F (29°C) and often looks ragged by mid to late summer in zones 7–8, requiring a midseason cutback, and prolific self-seeding can produce unwanted seedlings in fertile moist soils.

 Native Range

-Native to the Caucasus region, eastern Turkey, and adjacent parts of southwestern Asia.
-Grows in moist meadows, woodland margins, and stream banks at elevations from sea level to approximately 7,000 feet (2,100 m).
-Naturalized in parts of western Europe and northeastern North America.Suggested Uses
+Native to the Caucasus region, eastern Turkey, and adjacent parts of southwestern Asia, growing in moist mountain meadows, woodland margins, and stream banks from sea level to approximately 7,000 feet (2,100 m) elevation.
+Naturalized in parts of western Europe and northeastern North America from garden escapes.Suggested Uses

 Appearance